tembo-io/website/blog/2023-09-25-table-version-history/index.md

 One of my favorite features of Amazon Web Services is S3 version history and lifecycle policies.
 When objects are updated or deleted, the old object version remains in the bucket, but it’s hidden.
 Old versions are deleted eventually by the lifecycle policy.

-I would like something like that for my Postgres data. **Let’s try with the temporal_tables extension.**
+I would like something like that for my Postgres data. **We can use the temporal_tables extension for version history, and combine it with pg_partman to partiion by time, and automatically expire old versions.**

 ### Let’s set it up

+[This guide](https://tembo.io/docs/tembo-cloud/try-extensions-locally) covers how to get set up to try out Postgres extensions.

 **I made a Dockerfile like this:**